WE ARE NOW ACCEPTING APPLICATIONS FOR THE 2017-18 PARTNERSHIP ALLOCATION PROGRAM!

 Partnership projects that have multiple partners and/or have a cross-regional focus will be given preference.
 Think of other business owners that you could work with to expand your project.
 Explore partner opportunities to enhance your offerings.
 Create marketable experiences that are complete packages to highlight a number of wonderful things the region has to offer.
 By working together we can give people a reason to come, stay, and spend.

 Partnership Program Guidelines/Applications can be found below.
-Applications will be accepted starting now, and will be received on an ongoing basis until available funds have been allocated to approved projects.
+Applications are being accepted now, and will be reviewed on an ongoing basis until available funds have been allocated to approved projects.

 Projects cannot receive approval or begin until our business plan and budget have received Ministry approval.

 This year, we will also be working to create specialized partner opportunities to offer throughout the year.
 They will be posted here, and also communicated out via our industry eNewsletter and our RTO8 Facebook page.
 The link to sign up for our industry newsletter is here.

 - photography and videography packages

 - marketing campaigns (e.g. cycling, culinary, brews and fishing in publications such as Food & Drink, Ontario By Bike, Ontario Out of Doors, CAA)